Updated November 1, 2016

 Take plenty of photos and then edit them later.
 Try to live in the day without being too concerned with what you’ve already taken.
 When you go back to the hotel for a nap or swim, then go through to see what you’ve accomplished.
 This will help you know what to focus on next.

-If you plan to use a DSLR to capture good photography, be sure to use a good strap to keep your neck from getting scratched from the factory issued straps. mod makes beautiful, made-in-America straps that also act as a cute accessory.
-Check those out at their website and use the code DLRPREP10 for an extra 10% off your purchase.
+If you plan to use a DSLR to capture good photography, be sure to use a good strap to keep your neck from getting scratched from the factory issued straps.

 Cover the Basics